linuxkit/linuxkit/docs/platform-hyperkit.md

 ## Disks

 The HyperKit backend support configuring a persistent disk using the standard `linuxkit` `-disk` syntax.
-Currently, only one disk is supported and the disk is in raw format.
+Multiple disks are supported and the disks are in raw format.

 ## Power management